Launchmetrics/github-action-slack-notify-build/README.md

 ### `color`

-**Required** when posting a message.
 The color to use for the notification.
 Can be a hex value or any [valid Slack color level](https://api.slack.com/reference/messaging/attachments#fields) (e.g. `good`).
-When updating the message, if no color is passed it will maintain the current one.
+If no color is passed, a value will be assigned depending on the status, and if no status is passed, will maintain the same.

 ### `message_id`